 A scalar quantity is a physical quantity that depends upon its magnitude only.
-Therefore, it is always one dimensional.
+Therefore, it is always one-dimensional.
 Why?
-Because it does not have any direction to be two or three-dimensional quantity.
+Because it does not have any direction to be a two or three-dimensional quantity.

-In other words, scalars are nothing but merely a number accompanied by its measuring units.
+In other words, scalars are nothing but merely a number accompanied by their measuring units.
 According to the scalar quantity definition, the resultant of two scalar quantities is always scalar.

 Consequently, any algebraic operation is possible, only and only if, both the scalar quantities have the same measuring units.
 Moreover, a scalar quantity is denoted by nothing.
 WHY?
 Because there is no specific direction to represent.

 Since the magnitude of a scalar quantity is the same in every direction.
 Therefore, there is no need to resolve it further.